brusinow/connect-four/README.md

 "Connect Four" Web Based Game by Brent Rusinow

-Rules: Each turn you have a choice of which column you can drop a chip into.
-The objective is to complete a string of four of your color of chip before your opponent.
+Rules: Alternating turns, each player has a choice of which column they can drop a chip into.
+The objective is to complete a string of four of your color of chip before the other player.
 Winning combinations can be completed horizontally, vertically, or diagonally.

 Gameplay: To play, choose your game mode (2-player or player-vs-computer) and then drag the current piece to the area just above the column of your choosing.
-After dropping your piece, the subsequent piece will repopulate the piece starting area.
+After dropping your piece, the subsequent piece will repopulate inside the starting area.
 When game is completed, push the "NEW GAME" button and the board will be reset.

 Technologies used: Javascript, JQuery, JQuery UI, JQuery UI Touch Punch, Bootstrap, and Google Fonts.